daijiang/en/_posts/2014-11-30-compress-pic-by-r.md

 categories: [notes]
 tags: [r, home work]
 ---
+>I do not know too much about picture compression.
+There must be better ways/packages to do this.
+This small project is just for fun.

 First, here is a function to blur a picture.
 It will use the center value of a submatrix as value for each cell of that submatrix.

 {% highlight r%}